 Missing the feeling of your pet can be one of the hardest parts of losing your companion.
 Not having your favourite fur ball to cuddle up to can be a huge wrench.
 While there’s nothing that can replace that feeling, having something to cuddle such as a cushion or a blanket can be a good comfort.
-Other ideas include a cast of your pet’s paw print to feel, pet themed jewellery or, for the more adventurous, paw print tattoos are a nice idea.
+Other ideas include a cast of your pet’s paw print to feel, for the more adventurous, paw print tattoos are a nice idea.
 If you’re considering a tattoo, please go to a good studio and do not mix your pet’s ashes with the ink!

 A Lasting Memorial

 Maybe you’ve decided to bury your pet’s ashes?
 You may wish to consider an outside memorial.
 Headstones and plaques are a good option for marking your pet’s resting place or his favourite place.
 We offer a range of caskets and urns or for a wider range you can visit Urns for Ashes.

 In addition, another idea we have read about is to dedicate a bench to your pet and have a memorial plaque installed.
 This can be a bench or chair at your own home or in your favourite park or walking spot.
 Be sure to contact the relevant council to discuss your options.

 As a lasting memorial to help other pets, you may wish to make a donation towards your favourite charity in your pet’s honour?This donation will ensure other animals and pets will continue to benefit, even after your pet has passed.

 We hope this post has given you some ideas to help cope with pet loss.
 It’s not an easy topic to discuss.
 We believe strongly in our role as a compassionate service.
 We treat you and your pet with the highest dignity.